Maya – The Illusion of “Self” Part 1: Karma and The Conditioned Self

 “The mind is its own place, and in itself can make a heaven of hell, or a hell of heaven..”

-As we wander through the world with our senses tingling and interfacing with the external environment that surrounds us, our brain interprets incoming stimuli – lights, sounds, tastes, tactile senses – and, creates an experience within us.
-It not what’s going on around us but rather our perception of what’s going on around us that creates our reality and how we experience each moment.
-External events create ripples of biochemical exchanges within us, that we interpret as the experiences we’re having.
+As we wander through the world with our senses tingling and interfacing with what is perceived as the “external environment” that surrounds us, our brain interprets incoming stimuli – lights, sounds, tastes, tactile senses – and, creates an experience within us.
+What’s important to understand is that it’s not what’s going on around us but rather our “perception” of what’s going on around us that creates our reality and how we experience each moment.
+External events are perceived by us and create ripples of biochemical exchanges within us, that we interpret as the experiences we’re having.

-EVERYTHING, every experience we’re having is only happening within us, not without.
+EVERYTHING, EVERY EXPERIENCE WE ARE HAVING, is only happening within us, not without.
 We cannot experience anything outside of ourselves.
 Our internal and external environments are not mutually exclusive realities but are inseparable and intimately connected.
 Suffice it to say, without diving into quantum physics, and the concept of “superposition,” (the collapsing of reality around wherever we direct our attention) that nothing really exists without our perception or conscious awareness of it.
-And yes, this is eluding to the same idea as the philosophical conundrum, “if a tree falls in the forest, but no one, no animal is there to hear it, does it actually make a sound?”
-The idea is that reality doesn’t exist if there is no conscious observer of said reality.
+And yes, this is eluding to the same idea as the philosophical conundrum, “if a tree falls in the forest, but no one, no animal, nothing is there to hear it, does it actually make a sound?”
+The answer is NO. The felled tree will displace air and create ripples in the surrounding air, but sound requires a receiver.
+No receiver, no sound.
+The idea here, is that reality doesn’t exist if there is no conscious observer of said reality.
+So the internal and external are not mutually exclusive, but rather mutually

-A practical example may help.
 Every night when we retire and crawl into bed, shortly after falling asleep, there’s a gap between when we fall asleep and when we enter into a dream state.
 During this period of time there is no awareness of anything.
-Everyone you love, your pets, your house, the status symbol in your driveway, your titles, the entire universe and the whole of existence, ceases to exist for you.
+Everyone you love, your pets, your house, the status symbol in your driveway, your titles, even yourself, the entire universe and the whole of existence, ceases to exist for you.
 But as we know, “YOU” don’t cease to exist.
-Tied into this vehicle we borrow, this is a trick of the mind.
+Tied into this vehicle we borrow, this is all just a trick of the mind.

 Think of the human brain like the CPU in a computer going into “sleep mode.”
 Though in “sleep mode” it still has access to all of the information it’s collected and stored, once awakened.